 As part of its Core Curriculum, Notre Dame requires every student to take two philosophy courses: an introductory course and (beginning in 2018) a more focused second-level course either in Philosophy or Catholicism and the Disciplines.
 Since 2016, I’ve served as our department’s Director of the University Philosophy Requirement (DUPR).
-As a department we are committed to thinking strategically about how to make introductory and second-level courses more innovative, rigorous, and meaningful for the students who take them.
+As a department we are committed to thinking strategically about how to make introductory and second-level courses more rigorous and meaningful for the students who take them.
 Here are some current Philosophy Department teaching initiatives.
 Feel free to contact me for questions or resources.

 - Researching best practices in philosophy education.
 For example, with a $806k grant from the Andrew W. Mellon Foundation, the Engaged Philosophy Group is running a major project designed around best practices for teaching philosophy as a way of life.

 - Running a monthly Philosophy Pedagogy Workshop for faculty and PhD students.
 The Workshop discusses best practices in course design, assessment, curriculum planning, and ethical issues in teaching — always with an eye towards specific insights for philosophy faculty.
-Beginning in 2019, we are also offering a required half-day bootcamp for graduate instructors in which introduces new teachers to the learning goals for our introductory courses and best practices for syllabus and lesson design.
+Beginning in 2019, we are also offering a half-day bootcamp for graduate instructors in which introduces new teachers to formulating learning goals for our introductory courses and best practices for syllabus and lesson design.

 - Approving syllabi for new graduate instructors.